NSF Postdoctoral Researcher Mentoring Plan

 Guide and sample plans

 This excellent guide was produced by the University of Nebraska, Lincoln.
 It provides general guidelines and gives two example plans.
-(Note that the second example can/should be condensed to meet the one-page limit.)
+(Note: 1) The first example refers to attachments.
+These references should be REMOVED because NSF does not allow attachments to the mentoring plan.
+However, it is good to address having an Individual Mentoring Plan and an Annual Performance review within the mentoring plan itself.
+2) The second example can/should be condensed to meet the one-page limit.)

 This plan is a good basic model.